nelsonic/viu/README.md

 the tests on the command line I've decided to use the browser-based unit testing framework **QUnit** and **blanket.js**.
 This creates more work in the short-run but holds several clear benefits:

+- *Anyone* can run/view the tests simply by visiting the tests url.
+- **No Command Line** to overwhelm beginners.
+- Nothing to install/configure

 > Next: